datastax/dsbulk/manual/settings.md

 #### --codec.booleanStrings _&lt;list&lt;string&gt;&gt;_

 Specify how true and false representations can be used by dsbulk.
-Each representation is of the form `true-value:false-value`, case-insensitive.
+Each representation is of the form `true_value:false_value`, case-insensitive.
 For loading, all representations are honored: when a record field value exactly matches one of the specified strings, the value is replaced with `true` of `false` before writing to DSE.
 For unloading, this setting is only applicable for string-based connectors, such as the CSV connector: the first representation will be used to format booleans before they are written out, and all others are ignored.

 Default: **["1:0","Y:N","T:F","YES:NO","TRUE:FALSE"]**.

 #### --codec.date _&lt;string&gt;_

-The temporal pattern to use for `String` to CQL date conversions.
+The temporal pattern to use for `String` to CQL `date` conversion.
 Valid choices:

 - A date-time pattern such as `yyyy-MM-dd`.
 - A pre-defined formatter such as `ISO_LOCAL_DATE`.
 Any public static field in `java.time.format.DateTimeFormatter` can be used.

-For more information on patterns and pre-defined formatters, see [https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns).
+For more information on patterns and pre-defined formatters, see [Patterns for Formatting and Parsing](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#patterns) in Oracle Java documentation.

-For more information about CQL date, time and timestamp literals, see [Date, time, and timestamp format](https://docs.datastax.com/en/dse/5.1/cql/cql/cql_reference/refDateTimeFormats.html?hl=timestamp).
+For more information about CQL date, time and timestamp literals, see [Date, time, and timestamp format](https://docs.datastax.com/en/dse/6.0/cql/cql/cql_reference/refDateTimeFormats.html?hl=timestamp).

 Default: **"ISO_LOCAL_DATE"**.

 #### --codec.epoch _&lt;string&gt;_

-The instant, or "epoch", to use when converting numeric input to CQL temporal types, and when converting local times to full timestamps.
+This setting applies only to CQL `timestamp` columns, and `USING TIMESTAMP` clauses in queries.
+If the input is a string containing only digits that cannot be parsed using the `codec.timestamp` format, the specified epoch determines the relative point in time used with the parsed value.
 The value must be expressed in [`ISO_ZONED_DATE_TIME`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_ZONED_DATE_TIME) format.

-Numeric inputs are converted using this instant and the unit specified under `unit`.
-For example, if the unit is `DAYS` and the epoch is `2000-01-01T00:00:00Z`, then the number 31 is converted to `2000-01-01` + 31 days, that is, `2000-02-01T00:00:00Z`.

-When local times need to be converted to full timestamps, they are converted using the local date extracted from this value.
-For example, if the epoch is `2000-01-01T00:00:00Z`, then the local time `12:34:56` is converted to `2000-01-01T12:34:56Z`.

- The default values for `unit` and `epoch` result in numeric input being interpreted as milliseconds since Unix Epoch (1970-01-01).

 Default: **"1970-01-01T00:00:00Z"**.

 #### --codec.formatNumbers _&lt;boolean&gt;_

-Whether or not to use the `number` pattern to format numeric output.

-Only applicable when unloading, and only if the connector in use requires stringification (i.e., if it does not handle raw numeric data, e.g. the CSV connector); ignored otherwise.

-When `true`, the numeric pattern defined under `number` will be used to format all numbers.
-This allows for nicely-formatted output, but may result in rounding (see `roundingStrategy`), or alteration of the original decimal's scale.
-When `false`, numbers will be simply stringified using their `toString()` method.
-This is the safest choice as it never results in rounding nor in scale alteration.
+Whether or not to use the `codec.number` pattern to format numeric output.
+When set to `true`, the numeric pattern defined by `codec.number` will be applied.
+This allows for nicely-formatted output, but may result in rounding (see `codec.roundingStrategy`), or alteration of the original decimal's scale.
+When set to `false`, numbers will be stringified using the `toString()` method, and will never result in rounding or scale alteration.
+Only applicable when unloading, and only if the connector in use requires stringification, because the connector, such as the CSV connector, does not handle raw numeric data; ignored otherwise.

 Default: **false**.